codefrydev/Updates/content/search.md

 url: "/search"
 placeholder: "Search by post or keyword"
 summary: "search"
-description: "Search for any keyword..."
+description: "Find posts by keyword."
 ---